kurtsson/jekyll-multiple-languages-plugin/brand/README.md

 ## Font

-The free font, [Arizonia](https://www.google.com/fonts/specimen/Arizonia), used on the logo, is on the `fonts` directory.
+The free font, [Arizonia](https://www.google.com/fonts/specimen/Arizonia), used on the logo, is in the `fonts` directory.
 This is the same free font used on the original Jekyll logo.

 Since the SVG logo has editable text, you should install the font to see the text properly.